coreos/ignition/doc/development.md

 UUIDs may be required in the following fields of a Test object: In, Out, and Config.
 Replace all GUIDs with GUID varaibles which take on the format `$uuid<num>` (e.g. $uuid123).
 Where `<num>` must be a positive integer.
 GUID variables with identical `<num>` fields will be replaced with identical GUIDs.
 For example, look at [tests/positive/partitions/zeros.go](https://github.com/coreos/ignition/blob/master/tests/positive/partitions/zeros.go).

+## Releasing Ignition

+Create a new [release checklist](https://github.com/coreos/ignition/issues/new?template=release-checklist.md) and follow the steps there.

 ## Marking an experimental spec as stable

 When an experimental version of the Ignition config spec (e.g.: `2.3.0-experimental`) is to be declared stable (e.g. `2.3.0`), there are a handful of changes that must be made to the code base.
 These changes should have the following effects: